 Increased organizational learning

-Implementing KCS is a commitment to a transformational change in the organization.
-It is a journey, not a destination.
-It should be thought of like any other quality improvement program and be invested in as such.
-Learn how you can make the most of your company knowledge to make your customers more successful in TSIA’s latest report:
+Implementing KCS is a commitment to a journey, not a destination.
+Like any quality improvement program, it needs to be invested in and iterated on.
+Learn how you can make the most of your company knowledge in TSIA’s latest report:

-Coveo provides business advisory services to help you assess your current knowledge sharing practices and can help you build a business case and ROI model to implement knowledge-centered service.
-We also provide KCS v6 practices training by certified KCS v6 Trainers and once you decide to move forward with KCS, we can help you implement it as well.
+If you want to assess your current knowledge sharing practices, Coveo provides business advisory service.
+This analysis helps you build a business case and ROI model to implement knowledge-centered service.
+Coveo also provides KCS v6 practices training by certified KCS v6 Trainers.
+If you decide to move forward with KCS, we can help you implement it as well.
 Our KCS® consultants have 25+ combined years of experience working with organizations to improve designs in customers’ experience and increase self-service effectiveness through knowledge sharing.
 Contact us today!